criteo/berilia/README.md

 * AWS commands fail sporadically:
   * Exception Message: 17:27:54.232 INFO  c.c.dev.cluster.node.AwsUtilities$ - Connecting to AWS in region eu-west-1
   org.jclouds.rest.AuthorizationException: POST http://ec2.eu-west-1.amazonaws.com/HTTP/1.1 -> HTTP/1.1 401 Unauthorized
-  * It seems this is due to AWS blocking requests from too many different machines, as there is only one available AWS account in the default configuration.
+  * It seems this is due to AWS blocking requests from too many different machines with same AWS secret/key.
   * Wait a little bit (maybe even a few hours) and try again.
-  * If you have your own AWS key/id, feel free to put it in the configuration.
+  * Use different AWS secret/key per machine, if available.
 <br>
 * 'create-gateway' command on a production cluster succeeds, but commands in gateway fail talking to production cluster, with hive/hdfs fails with Kerberos errors.
  * Make sure you have run "kinit -f" successfully before running hive/hdfs.